-Our business generates revenue from fees earned through the delivery of qualified leads, inquiries, clicks, calls, applications, customers and, to a lesser extent, display advertisements, or impressions.
+Our business generates revenue from fees earned through the delivery of qualified clicks, leads, inquiries, calls, applications, customers and, to a lesser extent, display advertisements, or impressions.
 We deliver targeted and measurable results through a vertical focus that we classify into the following client verticals: financial services, education and "other" (which includes home services and business-to-business technology).